CTRNet/test_atim2/docs/v2.0.0/atim_v1_6_to_v2_0_upgrade_readme.txt

 		- structure_value_domains_permissible_values
 	- Creates the ATiM versions table
 	- Recreates the ATiM menus table for the new ATiM 2.0 menu structure
+		* Note: Your old menus table will be stored as the table menus_old

 2. Copy the convert_forms_to_structures.php to the \www folder.
 Then in your internet browser go to http://localhost/convert_forms_to_structures.php.
 This script will update the entries in the